J.D. Frequently Asked Questions

 Do I have to submit all test scores from the LSAT and the GRE?

-Yes, applicants must report all LSAT scores and GRE scores from the past five years.
+Yes, applicants must provide all reportable LSAT scores and GRE scores from the past five years.
 LSAC will automatically report all valid LSAT test scores from the past five years on an applicant’s CAS report.
 To maintain parity in the requirements between the LSAT and GRE results, applicants must also submit all valid GRE test results from the last five years.
 For example, if a student has taken both exams twice within the last five years, NDLS requires the student to submit all four test results.
 Applicants who have taken the GRE may not choose which results they will share, regardless of ScoreSelect option availability.
 A failure to comply with this policy may result in a withdrawal of an offer of admission and/or scholarship.

 How does Notre Dame Law School’s requirement to submit all GRE scores within the past five years mesh with my ability through ETS to utilize ScoreSelect?